Biological hazards

 To establish if a material is genetically modified you can check the Annex 1 of the “Ordinance on Handling Organisms in Contained Systems”.
 The biosafety team will help you with the declaration.

-Any question about BSL1 waste?
+Question about BSL 1 waste?
 We have a dedicated webpage for Biological waste management.

-All procedures in which aerosols or splashes may be created are conducted in biosafety cabinets.
+All procedures in which aerosols or splashes may be created are conducted in a biosafety cabinet.

 In a BSL2 lab, waste must be inactivated before disposal.